 Break-glass¶

-When Dex or the OpenID provider is malfunctioning, the Platform Administrator might be unable to access the cluster.
+When Dex is malfunctioning, the Platform Administrator needs some kind of access which does not rely on Dex for troubleshooting.
 The following steps will give you temporary access sufficient for troubleshooting and recovery:

 -